muhammad-ammar/edx-analytics-dashboard/docs/en_us/dashboard/source/Overview.rst

 * :ref:`Engagement_Content`

-.. eventually replace with refs to the lens-level chapters

-Each chapter also contains a section for anecdotal "practical magic".
+Each chapter also contains a section for anecdotal "Analytics in Action".
 These sections showcase how data has revealed information about courses and students, and how course teams have reacted to the information.